kyoungb/project_portfolio/projects/data-acquisition.md

 - UN Population Division & World Bank / UN contraceptive prevalence datasets

-These portals either provide:

-Direct CSV/API downloads, or

-Static HTML tables that can be scraped at a very low request rate.

-Because the data are already public, aggregated, and intended for reuse, there are no additional human-subjects or privacy concerns beyond properly citing the source and respecting any stated terms of use.
+Because the data is already public and intended for reuse, there are no additional human-subjects or privacy concerns beyond properly citing the source and respecting any stated terms of use.

-For scraping / access, you followed “good citizen” practices:

-- Prefer official CSV/API endpoints when available instead of scraping multiple pages.

-- Only send a small number of requests (one per dataset).

-- Avoid logging in, bypassing paywalls, or scraping anything behind authentication.

-- Cache the downloaded files locally instead of re-hitting the server repeatedly.

 ## Summary of the steps needed to get your data with an emphasis on teaching other how they could get started with a similar project